LunarG/VulkanSamples/BUILD.md

 ## Git the Bits

-Make sure you have access to the Khronos GitLab repository at gitlab.khronos.org.
-Once you do, the preferred work flow is to clone the repo, create a branch, push branch to gitlab and then issue a merge request to integrate that work back into the repo.
+You should have access to the Khronos GitHub repository at https://github.com/KhronosGroup/.
+The preferred work flow is to clone the repo, create a branch, push branch to GitHub and then issue a merge request to integrate that work back into the repo.

 Note: If you are doing ICD (driver) development, please make sure to look at documentation in the [ICD Loader](loader/README.md) and the [Sample Driver](icd).